ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 #### Typical use

-All of the commands described below might also require other options, depending on the test case.
+All of the commands described below might also require other commands, depending on the test case.

 **Running test cases by using the `tc` argument**